 Contact, Lasell University Health Services, Monday - Friday 8:30 am - 4:30 pm at 617-243-2451 or email@example.com.
 The Health Services Office is located on the top floor of the Edwards Student Center.

 Congratulations on your acceptance to Lasell University!
 We know this is an exciting time of year and you should be proud of your accomplishments.
 You have been selected from a competitive group of applicants and we know you will benefit from Lasell’s Connected Learning philosophy of education.

 International students must complete the Declaration of Finance form in order to obtain their Lasell Form I-20.
 This form is required in order to receive your Visa interview and your F-1 Student Visa.

-Now that you are ready to experience every day at Lasell College, you need to submit your enrollment deposit to reserve your space in the program.
+Now that you are ready to experience every day at Lasell University, you need to submit your enrollment deposit to reserve your space in the program.

 Graduate Student Orientation

 The Graduate and Professional Studies New Student Orientation is held at the beginning of the fall and spring sessions.
 This is an opportunity to learn about the variety of resources and services available to help graduate students make well informed and appropriate academic and administrative plans.
 Additionally, students will meet and hear from Academic Department Chairs, faculty, administrative staff and other graduate students.
 New international students must attend.